 Salah’s Holiday Controversy: Christmas Tree Sparks Debate Amidst Plea for Global Peace.

-Each festive season, Mohamed Salah manages to ignite a holiday controversy, and this year…
+Spread the love Each festive season, Mohamed Salah manages to ignite a holiday controversy, and…

 -